etherlinkcom/token-deployments/README.md

 - `WXTZ`: Wrapped XTZ, exchange XTZ for WXTZ 1:1 on Etherlink.
 This should be deployed as a [classic OFT](#classic-ofts).
 - `tzBTC`: Wrapped BTC, the contract owner can influence the supply of the token on Etherlink.
 This should be deployed as a [custom OApp](#custom-oapps).

+## Module Guide

+- `contracts/`: Solidity smart contracts for tokens
+- `deploy/`: Deployment scripts for the solidity contracts
+- `deployments/`: deployment addresses of contracts per network
+- `scripts/`: Typescript helpers and utilities
+- `test/`: Tests for the contracts

 ## Setup

 First, you should create and populate a `.env` file to set your environment variables as in `.env.example`.
 You can set either your wallet private key or mnemonic, for example: